What You'll Learn

 Parents and teachers work together on the Daily Report Card.
-Teachers choose goals for an individual child based on the behaviors that present the biggest challenges for him.
-Goals might involve academic work (finishing tasks), behavior towards peers (reducing teasing or fighting) and adherence to classroom rules (not interrupting, staying in his seat, following instructions).
+Teachers choose goals for an individual child based on the behaviors that present the biggest challenges for them.
+Goals might involve academic work (finishing tasks), behavior towards peers (reducing teasing or fighting) and adherence to classroom rules (not interrupting, staying in their seat, following instructions).
 The teacher rates the child’s performance each day on each goal.
-He gets a star or a check for each positive behavior, and if he gets enough during the day, there is a prize for him when he gets home—coveted screen time or some other small reward.
+They get a star or a check for each positive behavior, and if they get enough during the day, there is a prize for them when they get home—coveted screen time or some other small reward.

 This kind of system can be very helpful for children from preschool to as old as 12.

 The other broad area of behavioral help for kids with ADHD includes skills-based interventions to teach techniques they can use to stay on top of their schoolwork and manage their responsibilities at home.
 This kind of training, which is done by learning specialists, teaches kids skills to maximize their strengths and compensate for their weaknesses.

 Children with ADHD tend to be weak in what we call “executive functioning.”
 Executive functions are the self-regulating skills that we all use to accomplish tasks, from getting dressed to doing homework.
 They include planning, organizing time and materials, making decisions, shifting from one situation to another, controlling our emotions and learning from past mistakes.

 To bolster kids with weak skills in these areas, learning specialists teach a mix of specific strategies and alternative learning styles that complement or enhance a child’s particular abilities.